 About Urovant Sciences

 Urovant Sciences is a biopharmaceutical company focused on developing and commercializing innovative therapies for urologic conditions.
 The Company’s lead product, GEMTESA (vibegron), is an oral, once-daily (75 mg) small molecule beta-3 agonist approved by the U.S. FDA in December 2020 for the treatment of adult patients with overactive bladder (OAB) with symptoms of urge urinary incontinence, urgency and urinary frequency.
 GEMTESA is also being evaluated for the treatment of OAB in men with benign prostatic hyperplasia (OAB+BPH).
 The Company’s second product candidate, URO-902, is a novel gene therapy being developed for patients with OAB who have failed oral pharmacologic therapy.
-Urovant Sciences, a subsidiary of Sumitomo Dainippon Pharma Co., Ltd., intends to develop novel treatments for additional urologic diseases.
+Urovant Sciences is a wholly-owned subsidiary of Sumitomo Dainippon Pharma Co., Ltd. and intends to develop novel treatments for additional urologic diseases.
 Learn more about us at www.urovant.com.

 About Sumitovant Biopharma Ltd.

 Sumitovant is a global biopharmaceutical company with offices in New York City and London.
 Sumitovant is a wholly owned subsidiary of Sumitomo Dainippon Pharma.
 Sumitovant is the majority shareholder of Myovant Sciences and wholly owns Urovant Sciences, Enzyvant Therapeutics, Spirovant Sciences, and Altavant Sciences.
 Sumitovant’s promising pipeline is comprised of early- through late-stage investigational medicines across a range of disease areas targeting high unmet need.
 For further information about Sumitovant, please visit https://www.sumitovant.com.

 About Sumitomo Dainippon Pharma Co., Ltd.